AdarshDogra-CloudDevops/mslearn-ai-fundamentals/Instructions/Labs/unit-4/04/page02.md

 ### Task 7: Configure Pipeline Job Basics

-We now need to configure a bit more detail before running your pipeline in Azure ML Designer.
+In this task, you will configure the experiment settings, create a compute cluster, and submit your pipeline job for execution in Azure ML Designer.

 1. On the **Basics**: First, for easy tracking, we’ll set up a new experiment.